Bootstrapping non-unitary CFTs: Introduction

-In this letter, we present a novel strategy that turns these two challenges to our advantage.
-Given a candidate spectrum that solves the crossing equations, one can invert the constraints to determine the corresponding OPE coefficients.
-For an approximate spectrum, this inversion yields cross-ratio - dependent variations in the extracted OPE coefficients.
-The resulting distribution of OPE coefficients over different cross-ratios then provides a quantitative measure of proximity to an exact solution.
-In this way, the dimensionality of the search space is reduced, while the number of crossing constraints becomes a tunable parameter controlling the statistical quality of the test.
-This allows us to cast the bootstrap problem into a single objective maximization problem, which can be solved using various numerical approaches.
+In this Letter, we propose a different strategy.
+For a candidate spectrum, the crossing equations can be inverted to infer the corresponding OPE coefficients.
+For an exact solution, the inferred OPE data are independent of the choice of cross-ratios.
+For an approximate or truncated spectrum, by contrast, the inferred OPE coefficients fluctuate as the cross-ratios are varied.
+The statistical spread of these inferred OPE coefficients therefore provides a direct quantitative measure of proximity to a true solution.\footnote{A related use of the spread of inferred OPE data to exclude unphysical spectra appeared in~\cite{Picco:2016ilr}.} This observation effectively removes the OPE coefficients from the search space and turns the bootstrap problem into the maximization of a single objective function over the spectrum itself.

-As a proof of concept, we employ covariant matrix adaptation evolution strategy (CMA-ES)~\cite{hansen2016cma}.
-For an introduction of CMA-ES as well as the spec for our searches see Appendix~\ref{eq: CMAInt}.
-We illustrate the utility of this method in two-dimensional CFTs, where we solve the bootstrap equation for four scalar primaries, with up to 5 internal states.
-This represents a 7-dimensional search space.
-We demonstrate that our algorithm reliably recovers the first three state in the spectrum of known theories, both unitarity and non-unitary.
+As a proof of concept, we apply this idea to two-dimensional CFTs with scalar primaries, using Virasoro conformal blocks and the covariance matrix adaptation evolution strategy (CMA-ES)~\cite{hansen2016cma} as the optimizer; implementation details are given in Appendix~\ref{eq: CMAInt}.
+The method reproduces known A-series minimal models, including non-unitary examples, in both exact and truncated settings.
+It also yields stable truncated candidate spectra for non-unitary theories with $c>1$ whose crossing violation is comparable to that of minimal models.
+These results suggest that the statistical stability of inferred OPE data provides a practical route to bootstrap searches beyond the convex, unitary regime.